Do RV heights include the rooftop Air Conditioner? What is the average exterior height of a travel trailer?

 The average exterior height range of travel trailers is between 9′ – 13′ tall with the average interior height ranging between 7′ – 8′ in height.

-While it is great to use your travel trailer’s or RV manufacturer’s provided exterior height measurement, we suggest you validate your actual RV’s exterior height for multiple reasons.
+While it is great to use your travel trailer’s or RV manufacturer’s provided exterior height measurement, we suggest you measure your RV’s exterior height yourself for the most exact measurements.

 Measuring Your Travel Trailer Height